Huỳnh Như

 Huỳnh Như (born 28 November 1991) is a Vietnamese professional football player who plays for Hồ Chí Minh City I and the Vietnam women's national team.

-Như is considered as one of the best women players in Vietnam's history, having played a crucial role in the country's historical qualification to the 2023 FIFA Women's World Cup.
+Như is widely regarded as one of the best women players in Vietnamese football history, having played a crucial role in the country's historical qualification to the 2023 FIFA Women's World Cup.
 She was also the first Vietnamese female footballer to play abroad while signing for Portuguese club Länk FC Vilaverdense in 2022.
 Như won five Vietnamese Golden Balls and she is currently the best goalscorer of all time for the Vietnam women's national team.

 Club career

 Ho Chi Minh City I

 Như began her career with the local club Ho Chi Minh City I, making her debut in 2007, where she became an instrument of the club's domination in the semi-professional National League.
 She played 84 games, scored 62 goals as her club crowned champions on five seasons.